<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=195247104584020&amp;ev=PageView&amp;noscript=1">

 • Collaborative software: Allow team members to easily share information and work together.
 Tools for group work are things like chat rooms, webinars, message boards or Smart Knowledge

 • Learning Management Systems (LMS): As the name implies, LMSs are used to monitor and record the progress of educational programmes for staff members.
-With its support, businesses can make sure their workers are well-equipped to do their jobs.
+With its support, businesses can make sure their workers are well-equipped to do their jobs, highlighting the benefits of LMS in promoting effective training and development.

 Harnessing Smart Knowledge has been well proven to be the best method to store and transfer knowledge within business by +150 global brands, such as Lexus, Toyota, Total, Samsung, and more.